September 18th, 2024

 +

-This class will teach ELA lessons that align with Common Core Standards that will help students acquire proficiency in the ELA subject and will provide extra support to those students seeking to achieve a satisfactory performance in the Regents, SAT, College Placement, and other exams or wish to keep satisfactory performance in ELA.
+This class will teach ELA lessons that align with Regents Prep Standards that will help students acquire proficiency in the ELA-HS subject and will provide extra support to those students seeking to achieve a satisfactory performance in the Regents, SAT, College Placement, and other exams or wish to keep satisfactory performance in their ELA class.
 Emphasis will be made on reading comprehension, grammar, vocabulary, and essay writing that will also prepare students to transition successfully to college.
 This class will include Learning through the Arts Pedagogy in collaboration with the Art instructor of the program.

 +